 The trail crosses tiny Jordan Creek and the nearly-pure redwood forest briefly gives way to a dark and lush mixed-species woodland dominated by lichen-draped spruce trees.
 This area tends to get somewhat muddy.

 The trail then passes through a remarkable little valley, which I think is the real payoff of the hike.
 The redwoods here are sparse, growing in isolation or in small groups of two or three, but they’re immense — some of the most impressive anywhere.
 The unusually open canopy in this valley of giants lets you see the tops of the trees; in the distance, across the creek, more huge trees are visible.
 The trickling of the creek fills the forest.

 Leaving the monster trees behind, the trail descends to the valley bottom, where redwoods are naturally absent.
-The trail passes by streamside maples and brush for a stretch, then skirts the edge of the redwoods before re-entering the forest.
+The trail passes by streamside maples and brush for a stretch; this area sometimes gets overgrown.
+The trail then skirts the edge of the redwoods before re-entering the forest.
 A short, unmarked side trail leads to the Boy Scout Tree, a giant double tree resembling the two-fingered Boy Scout salute.

 The trail ends, somewhat anticlimactically, at Fern Falls, a small cascade at the edge of the redwoods.
 At one time the trail may have continued on, exiting the park and joining up with the nearby National Park Way, but if so, no trace of the former route remains.